vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 fit in two cyclic personal chores with long time block commitment, including a Trader Joe's trip around the time of my normal exercise slot.

+## 2026-04-30: skipped all exercises

+On Thursday 2026-04-30, I skipped all exercises.
+This was in order to fit in time-sensitive day job work in the morning and early afternoon along with personal chores later in the afternoon.